- 2 Bedrooms

 - Condo

 Pools, lazy rivers, hot tubs.
 On site restaurant.
 Oceanfront.
 Nearby golf course.
 Under cover parking.
 Concierge.
-Stunning and fun vacation spot.
+Charming and fun vacation spot.

 Activities for all ages.
 Lots of shopping close by.
 Come.